Silverster98/smpl-kit/README.md

 # smpl-kit
 > Use SMPL more easily!
-This project aims to provide a simple and easy-to-use interface for SMPL-related human body models, e.g., SMPL, MANO, and SMPL-X. It also provides useful tools, e.g., SMPL parameter transformation, SMPL body mesh visualization, etc.
+This project aims to provide a simple and easy-to-use interface for SMPL-related human body models, e.g., SMPL and SMPL-X. It also provides useful tools, e.g., SMPL parameter transformation, SMPL body mesh visualization, etc.

 ## Installation